|Messianic Education Trust|

 Almost the last command in Vayikra as the book draws to an end, this and its companion two verses earlier, cause some confusion to the commentators.
 As Gunther Plaut points out, "this tithe of animals is mentioned nowhere else in the Torah."
 Whilst we have early examples of Avraham, who gave a tenth of all that he possessed to Melchizedek, the king of Salem and priest of El Elyon, the Most High G-d - "Abram gave him a tenth of everything" (B'resheet 14:20, JPS) - and Ya'akov who expansively promised HaShem that "of all that You give me, I will set aside a tithe for You" (28:22, JPS), Baruch Levine affirms that there is no other place where the Torah requires a tithe of one's entire herd and flock.
 In fact, even changing the frame from one's entire stock to simply the increase during the year, he still asserts, "no other Torah legislation ordains a tithe from the annual increments of the herds and flocks."
 This change matches the Jewish tradition as RabbiHirsch, writing in the nineteenth century demonstrates: "one tenth of the increase of one's flocks and herds has to be designated ... only those born to the livestock of one owner in each year, or those purchased by him before the age fitting them for offering (seven days)."
 The Ralbag too affirms that it was applied only to the increase in the flock, when he explains that each animal "must pass under its own power.
 This teaches that they would put the animals' mothers outside so that the lambs and calves would hear their voices and go out to them."

 Some scholars have suggested that this (and verse 30) are vestiges of an earlier tithing system that predates the Sinai legislation.
-If so, there are other subtle suggestions that this system was in practice in the prophets.
+If so, there are other subtle suggestions that this system was in practice in the time of the prophets.
 During the closing days of the kings, when Jeremiah is imprisoned in Jerusalem for speaking out the words he has been given and the land has been desolated by the Babylonian invaders,HaShem sends a picture of future restoration: "In the towns of the hill country, in the towns of the Shephelah, and in the towns of the Negeb, in the land of Benjamin and in the environs of Jerusalem and in the towns of Judah, sheep shall pass again under the hands of one who counts them -- said the L-RD" (Jeremiah 33:13, JPS).
 Later, the same metaphor is used again through another prophet: "I will make you pass under the shepherd's staff, and I will bring you into the bond of the covenant" (Ezekiel 20:37, JPS).
 The people of Israel are seen as the flock, being gathered in the wilderness and judged by HaShem and being counted under the staff of their shepherd.
 The picture must therefore have had currency among the people who heard those prophets speaking.

 The Sages explain exactly how this was done: "How does one tithe them?
 He brings them into a corral and makes a small chute so that two cannot exit simultaneously.
 And he counts using a staff: one, two, three, four, five, six, seven eight, nine.
 And the one which exits tenth does he mark with a red mark, saying, 'Lo, this is tithe'" (m.
 Bechorot 9:7).Rashi adds that the staff is coloured with a red dye and is used to strike the animal so that the animal can be easily separated later.
 This is done to calves and lambs every year.
 This process is carried out by the owner and shepherd of the flock; it is he who does the counting and the marking.
 All the sheep are under his authority and protection; the staff is not only his practical instrument of shepherding and his weapon against attackers and thieves, it is his sign of authority: by it he shepherds and with it he marks and separates.